CDEM work with Lifeline Utilities

 One of the requirements of the Civil Defence Emergency Management Act 2002 for Lifeline Utilities is that they establish planning and operational relationships with Civil Defence Emergency Management (CDEM) Groups.
-At the heart of this relationship is for each Lifeline Utility to be able to exchange relevant information around their risk management processes and the key elements of their readiness and response arrangements.
+At the heart of this relationship is for each Lifeline Utility to be able to exchange relevant risk management information and the key elements of their readiness and response arrangements.

-CDEM Group planning will engage with, and include lifeline utilities, whilst utilities themselves are expected to achieve a level of organisation within their sector as well as individual capability.
+CDEM Group planning will engage with, and include lifeline utilities.
+Utilities themselves are expected to achieve a level of organisation within their sector as well as individual capability.

-MCDEM engages national lifeline utilities on issues on issues across risk-reduction, readiness, response and recovery.
+MCDEM engages national lifeline utilities across risk-reduction, readiness, response and recovery.
 Typically this involves working on issues such as the development of operational response arrangements with lifeline sectors; the development national CDEM plans which directly or indirectly affect lifeline utilities; and facilitating approaches to infrastructure resilience.
 MCDEM also supports CDEM Groups and Lifelines Groups in their work with local lifeline utilities.

 CDEM Plan development is a continuous process.
-CDEM Plans at Group (regional) and national levels are intended to reflect current states of preparedness – establishing the scope of planning processes that are already in place.
+CDEM Plans at Group (regional) and national levels are intended to reflect current states of preparedness and planning processes.
 From this, the gaps and areas where specific actions are required over a subsequent five-year period can be consciously identified.
-MCDEM and CDEM Groups engage in an ongoing process that will benefit each of the participating organisations as well as meeting emergency management objectives.
+MCDEM, Lifelines Groups and CDEM Groups engage in an ongoing process that will benefit each of the participating organisations as well as meeting emergency management objectives.

 The focus is on relationship management – improving understanding and mutual benefits

-- taken into consideration the hazards and risks that could affect the region in relation to their business;
+- taken into consideration the hazards and risks that could affect their operations;

 - applied an appropriate risk management process;